On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 If $\mathcal{B}$ denotes the set of all conjugacy classes of bow-tie representations and $\mathcal{B}_c\subset \mathcal{B}$ the subset of those mapping $c$ to an elliptic element, then Theorem~\ref{thm:bow-tie-representations-intro} provides an atlas of Darboux charts for $\mathcal{B}$ indexed on the curves $c$ and some extra topological data (see the discussion at the beginning of Section~\ref{sec:parametrization-bow-tie-representations} for more details).
 Thanks to the ergodicity result of Marché--Wolff (Theorem~\ref{thm:goldman-ergocicity-genus-2}), we know that $\mathcal{B}$ is an open and dense subset of the two components of $\chi(S,\psl)$ with Euler number $\pm 1$.
 In other words, the Darboux charts of Theorem~\ref{thm:bow-tie-representations-intro} are almost a global parametrization of those two components.

 Theorem~\ref{thm:bow-tie-representations-intro} establishes an analogue of the classical Fenchel--Nielsen coordinates for Teichmüller spaces (Section~\ref{sec:character-varieties-components}).
 Theorem~\ref{thm:bow-tie-representations-intro} also provides the analogue of Wolpert's magic formula~\cite{wolpert-formula} for our coordinates.
 Unlike Teichmüller space which is contractible, the two components of $\chi(S,\psl)$ with Euler number $\pm 1$ have the topology of a rank-2 complex vector bundle over $S$ by a result of Hitchin~\cite{hitchin-self-duality}.
 In particular, no single global Darboux chart for the Goldman symplectic can exist on those components.
-Nevertheless, Theorem~\ref{thm:bow-tie-representations-intro}, provides a countable collection of Darboux charts that together cover an open and dense subset of each component.
+Nevertheless, Theorem~\ref{thm:bow-tie-representations-intro} provides a countable collection of Darboux charts that together cover an open and dense subset of each component.

 Beyond bow–tie representations, we shall also examine a further class of representations: the so-called \textit{pentagon representations} (Definition \ref{defn:pentagon-representation}).
 They were introduced by Le Fils in~\cite{thomas} to show the existence of non-elementary surface group representations into \(\text{PSL}_2\,\mathbb C\) that do not admit a Schottky decomposition, that is, a pants decomposition for which the restriction of the representation to each pair of pants is an isomorphism onto a Schottky group.
 Our interest in pentagon representations arises from the fact that they have Euler number \(\pm 1\) and they are not bow–tie representations.
 In fact, they map all separating simple closed on $S$ to hyperbolic elements of $\psl$ (Lemma~\ref{lem:properties-pentagon}).
 Conjugacy classes of pentagons representations are precisely the fixed points of the \emph{hyperelliptic involution} (Section~\ref{sec:hyperelliptic-involution}) in the two components of $\chi (S,\psl)$ with Euler number $\pm 1$ (Lemma~\ref{lem:pentagon-iff-fixed-by-hyperelliptic-involution}).

 We denote by \(\mathcal{P}\) the set of conjugacy classes of pentagon representations.
 It is a real codimension-$2$ symplectic subspace of the two components of $\chi(S,\psl)$ with Euler number $\pm 1$.
 It turns out that \(\mathcal{P}\) consists of twelve connected components (this is mostly a consequence of Theorem~\ref{thm:coordinates-pentagon-representations}), six of which have Euler number \(1\) and the other six have Euler number $-1$.
 The six components with the same Euler number are images of each other by Dehn twists (Table~\ref{tab:6-components-pentagons}).